quentincloudsnow/userlookup/IntegrationHub.md

 ![Alt text](img/2023-09-21_13-02-10.png)

-Remember, the external API won't like the format of that data.
-We need to apply some data transform to send the data is the expected format.
-In Flow designer we camn use 'Transforms* to dynamically transform the data on fields.
+Remember, the external API won't accept the format of that data.
+We need to apply some data transformation to send the data in the expected format.
+In Flow Designer, we can use 'Transforms' to dynamically modify the data in fields.

-Let's start with the formating of the date of birth. remember in the ServiceNow record the format of the date is MM/DD/YYYY but we need to send to the API in that format YYYY-MM-DD.
+Let's begin with the formatting of the date of birth.
+Remember that in the ServiceNow record, the date format is MM/DD/YYYY, but we need to send it to the API in the format YYYY-MM-DD.

 If you click the value in the **dateofbirth** field, it will show a **fx** icon, click on it, then type **Replace** (2), then select **Replace String** (3), we that Transforms we can use a simple regular expression to match the string to replace.